taigw/brats18_docker/README.md

-# Automatic Brain Tumor Segmentation using Cascaded Anisotropic CNNs
+# Automatic Brain Tumor Segmentation using Convolutional Neural Networks with Test-time augmentation
 Dockerfile and supporting files to create a new Docker image from the Source Code at [brats18][github_code18] for brain tumor segmentation, which is a revision of the original implementation of [brats17][github_code17] according to the following paper: